 It is important to make sure that you have a valid case for making a claim for compensation for a child’s injury before you start the process.
 Our service begins with a confidential advice consultation that is free, to individuals who have experienced an injury, including cases for claims for child accident claims.
 We will be able to inform you whether we believe you have a valid case for compensation and if you do how you can proceed with child accident claims.

 We always recommend that if you want to make a compensation claim it is better to start one as soon as you can, whilst the details of events are still clear in your mind and important details aren’t omitted.
 It is important that you gather any evidence that you can, this is crucial in backing up your claim.
-Evidence might include photographs of the accident and any injuries so that these details are recorded and cannot be disputed.

 The key to making sure that your claim for child injury compensation achieves its full potential is to contact a personal injury solicitor.
 A solicitor who specialises in this type of claims will be able to help get the maximum compensation payout possible for what can be a complex and often complicated type of claim.